Mary Ann Weathers

 The essay was published in Cell 16's No Fun and Games: A Journal of Female Liberation in 1969 as well as in Leslie Tanner's 1970 Voices for Female Liberation, circulated among consciousness-raising groups in New York City in the 1970s, and in other anthologies in the following decades.

 Weathers was a member of the Student Nonviolent Coordinating Committee's Black Women's Liberation Committee.
+She was also a member of Boston Female Liberation.